Managing your alcohol intake

 It can be hard to keep track of how much alcohol you’re putting away.
 Alcoholic drinks come in different strengths and serving sizes.

-Your age, weight, gender and even how you’re feeling at the time can also influence how alcohol affects you.
+Your age, weight, sex and even how you’re feeling at the time can also influence how alcohol affects you.

-They also recommend consuming a maximum of 4 standard drinks on any one day to reduce the risk of alcohol-related injury.
+- a maximum of 4 standard drinks on any one day to reduce the risk of alcohol-related injury

 What’s a standard drink anyway?

-A standard drink contains about 10 grams of alcohol - the amount your body can process in one hour.
+A standard drink contains about 10 grams of alcohol.
+This is the amount your body can process in one hour.

-But a standard drink is much smaller than you may think.
+A standard drinking may be much smaller than you think.
 For example, the average glass of wine served in a pub contains 1.5 standard drinks.

 You can also use these handy calculators to work out how much you are drinking: